You Can’t Step Into The Same River Twice – Heraclitus

 Loss is a form of change, and change is a constant and repetitive feature of life.
 Human beings tend to cope better with the changes they choose, and loss is no respecter of individual choices.
 Loss means, at least temporarily, a loss of control of choices and outcomes that make us feel secure in life.
 How well grievers cope with losses will determine how effectively they rebound from grief.
 If grieving people can accept that – like a river – life keeps moving and changing, they can likely get through grief more effectively as their expectations are more realistic.
 This includes accepting that they are no longer the people they were before the change.
 When the initial pain of grief begins to subside, a central task for grievers is to begin to make positive choices that help them let go of outdated roles and redefine their present and future identities, both because of and in spite of their loss.

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, specializes in helping people recover from all kinds of Loss, Grief and Stuck Grief – aka ‘the pain that won’t go away.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, specializes in helping people recover from all kinds of Loss, Grief and Stuck Grief – aka ‘the pain that won’t go away.

 Need help overcoming stuck – complicated – grief?
-Click Here to Request a Counselling Appointment
+Click Here to Request a Counseling Appointment